What is Denture Stomatitis and How Do You Treat It?

 Prevention of Denture Stomatitis

-The best way to prevent denture stomatitis is to make removing your dentures before you go to sleep a habit.
-Your oral mucosa needs to be exposed to the air and to saliva that helps wash away bacteria and reduces the number of normal fungi present in your mouth.
+The best way to prevent denture stomatitis is to make it a habit of removing your dentures before you go to sleep.
+Your oral mucosa needs to be exposed to the air and to saliva which helps wash away bacteria and reduces the number of normal fungi present in your mouth.

-Relying on soaking dentures in a cleansing solution alone doesn’t generate the agitation necessary to break up and wash away all of the debris hiding in the nooks and crannies of acrylic dentures.
+Soaking Dentures: Relying on soaking dentures in a cleansing solution alone doesn’t generate the agitation necessary to break up and wash away all of the debris hiding in the nooks and crannies of acrylic dentures.
+However, you should still soak your dentures.

 Denture Materials Can Make a Difference